ALL-USA Watch: Trevor Rogers has lived up to hype

 Carlsbad (N.M.) left-handed pitcher and first baseman Trevor Rogers was an American Family Insurance preseason ALL-USA selection and the 6-5 senior has justified that pick with his play so far this season.
+Rogers, who already had a 97 mph fastball, along with a curve and a change-up, has added a slider this season.

+“I picked it up during the Area Code tryouts and have been working on it since then,” Rogers said.
+“It has definitely come a long way and I’m now using it more as an out pitch.”

 By the numbers: Rogers is 7-0 with an 0.52 ERA with 88 strikeouts and 11 walks in 40 innings pitched this season.
 He’s also hitting .353 with 19 RBI in 51 at-bats.